ICOs, also known as “token sales,” are relatively new fundraising phenomena used to launch new companies or fund a development project.

 In this post, we will arm you with the “Cliffs Notes” version of the guide and the 7 benefits of voluntary AML/KYC compliance.

 1. Establish Credibility with Banks

-Strong KYC during the token generating event will make it easier to work with banks and follow AML regulations.
+Strong KYC during the token generating event will make it easier to work with banks and financial institutions to follow AML regulations.
 Voluntary compliance in a token sale seems to give a project a stamp of legitimacy.
 Many would-be regulators appear to be open to token sales as long as “know your customer” laws are obeyed.

 2. Get Ahead of the Compliance Curve

-Until the murky regulatory waters become a little clearer, it’s best to be transparent especially when dealing with potential regulators.
+Until the murky regulatory waters become a little clearer, it’s best to be transparent, especially when dealing with potential regulators.
 Because regulatory bodies in many large markets (e.g., US, Canada and the UK) are leaning towards classifying ICOs as securities, ICOs must be more proactive and comply with AML/KYC guidelines to operate in these markets.